KIMovchanin/KIMovchanin/README.md

 <h1 align="left">>Yo!
 I am KIMovchanin</h1>
 <h3 align="left">About me:</h3>
 I specialize in the development and application of machine learning and deep learning models, including neural networks.
 I am actively developing my skills in the fields of Data Science and ML.

-- 🌱 I’m currently learning **Pandas, Matplotlib, Seaborn, Django, scikit-learn, PyTorch, TensorFlow, Golang.**
-- 📫 How to reach me **kondr2004k@gmail.com**
+- 👋 My name: [Igor]
+- 🎓 Age: [21]
+- 🌍 From: [Moscow, Russia]
+- 💻 Specialization: [Data Science & Machine Learning]
+- 🏫 Education: [Graduated from college - Information systems and programming]
+- 📫 Reach me at: [kondr2004k@gmail.com] | Telegram: [@KIMovchanin] (or on another social network below)
-- ⚡ Fun fact **I really want a cybernetic arm and a motorcycle from Akira.**
+- ⚡ Fun fact: [I really want a cybernetic arm and a motorcycle from Akira]

 <hr>
 <h3 align="left">Technologies I work with::</h3>
 <p align="left">